 The use tree parameter controls whether a decision tree is created to use during production matching.
 If the parameter is nil (the default value) then each production is tested individually to determine if it matches.
 If :use-tree is set to t, then when the model is loaded a decision tree is created based on the conditions among the productions and that tree is consulted first in production matching to potentially reduce the set of productions that need to be tested further.
-This should result in a faster model run time, but does have an initial tree creation cost and requires additional memory to store the tree.
-That additional time and space used are typically insignificant relative to what it takes to run a model, but in some situations may become a factor.
+This can result in a faster model run time, but it does have an initial tree creation cost, requires additional memory to store the tree, and there is the extra cost of searching the tree first.
+Thus, it is not guaranteed to improve the performance for all models, and one case which can be particularly bad for this is if the model must be reloaded instead of being reset since that will incur the cost of building the tree at each reload (whereas a reset can typically reuse the previously built tree).